Bora Zemani

-Bora Zemani (born 9 January 1992) is an Albanian television presenter, actress and former model, best known for her work as presenter on several television formats in Albania, including Për'puthen, multiple seasons of 'Dancing with the Stars Albania and The Pyramid (Piramida).
+Borana Asllan Zemani (born 9 January 1992) is an Albanian actress and former television presenter.
+She began her career as a showgirl dancer in Fiks Fare, and then continuing in childreen TV Shows before creating her big career on Top Channel from 2020 until 2026.

 Early life

-Zemani was born in Tirana, Albania.
+Zemani was born in Vlorë, Albania.
 Her given name "Borana" is said to be inspired by the Albanian opera of the same name, which her mother attended at the National Theatre of Opera and Ballet shortly before her birth.

 Career

 Zemani began her career in television as a model with her first appearance at satiricial talk show Fiks Fare, before transitioning to television presenting.
 She has hosted several Albanian TV programs including: